HugoEncinas/ai-app-node/README.md

 **Search**

 Use semantic search to get movie recommendations.
-For now it only gives recommendations from a list of 7 movies.
+For now it only gives recommendations from a list of 7 movies, found on `movieList.js`.

 ```
 npm run search "cute and fluffy"